LmaoPew123/GitTest/README.md

-haha penis
+this is a small GitTest

-me makes raeadme file for penis haha lol
+me not doin anything lol